-Bella Hadid’s 2019 Met Gala Look Literally Makes Her A Doppelgänger For This Iconic ‘90s Supermodel
+Bella Hadid Is A Doppelgänger For This Iconic ‘90s Supermodel At The Met Gala

 This year's Met Gala saw its fair share of nostalgia in the form of throwback beauty looks and ensembles as various celebrities took inspiration from eras and icons of yore in incredibly fresh ways.
 Case in point: Bella Hadid's Met Gala look.
 While oozing with the model's own signature sultry edge, it seemed Hadid pulled inspiration from a '90s icon to whom she bears a stark resemblance.